History, tourist information, and nearby accommodation

 There is a collection of historic pewter on view inside the inn.
 The pewter dinner service was traditionally said to have belonged to Oliver Cromwell, who supposedly exchanged the set while travelling to the Battle of Worcester in 1651.
-The story is now thought to be untrue, but shouldn't detract from what is a lovely display of historic pewter ware.
+The story is now thought to be untrue, but shouldn't detract from what is a lovely display of historical pewter ware.

 Look for the 'witches circles', designed to ward off evil.
 The circles are drawn in chalk in front of each hearth, and are supposed to prevent witches entering the house through the chimneys.
-Ther are also witches marks inside the door, again thought to keep evil away.
+There are also witches marks inside the door, again thought to keep evil away.

 Entering the interior is like stepping back in time, with age-darkened beams overhead.
 We enjoyed the old parlour, with its original fireplace and high-backed benches to keep the heat in.
 Outside, facing the inn entrance, is a thatched medieval barn, used as a venue for private parties and weddings.

 Our family really enjoyed The Fleece; quite apart from its history, the service was friendly and we had a lovely cold drink on a hot summer day.
-It really is a quintessential English country pub.
+It really is a quintessentially English country pub.

 Bretforton itself is well worth a look.
-There are a number of attractive timber-framed cottages a short stroll from the Fleece Inn, including several thatched houses, and the 12th-century parish church of St Leonards is a wonderful historic building.
+There are a number of attractive timber-framed cottages a short stroll from the Fleece Inn, including several thatched houses, and the 12th-century parish church of St Leonards is a wonderful historical building.

 About Fleece Inn